esraa176/my-very-humble-portfolio/README.md

 👉 [esraa.com]()

-Built with lots of code, coffee, and too many hobbies.
+Built with lots of code, and too many coffees.

 ---

 ## 🛠️ Tools & Tech That Made This Portfolio Possible

-Here’s what’s powering the sparkles:

 - **HTML5 & CSS3** — No frameworks, just hand-coded beauty
 - **Vanilla JS** — For shimmer animations, sparkles, and interactivity
 - **Flexbox & Grid** — To make things actually look decent
-- **IntersectionObserver** — For scroll-triggered animations (✨ smooth entrance, baby)
+- **IntersectionObserver** — For scroll-triggered animations
 - **Responsive Design** — Because you never know what screen someone’s creeping on
 - **Google Fonts** — For that Orbitron + Space Grotesk combo
-- **Custom Favicon** — Tiny astronaut, big personality
-- **Live Site Hosting** — GitHub Pages / Netlify / Vercel (depending on where you're deploying)
-- **A sprinkle of ✨chaos✨** — Handmade sparkles and a floating astronaut

 ---